 In October 2018, the Aspen Global Innovators Group welcomed Robert Newman as Director of AMP Health.
 Robert joins the AMP Health team with deep experience in global health as a pediatrician, researcher, and program implementer.
 He has worked extensively in the Americas, Africa, Asia and Europe on malaria, HIV, tuberculosis, immunizations, health systems development, maternal-child health, and health security.

-AMP Health is hosting a special conversation and reception on September 20, 2018 at the Aspen Institute in Washington, DC.
-Hear from leading experts about the power of public-private partnerships to strengthen health systems globally.
+On September 20, 2018, AMP Health hosted a special conversation and reception at the Aspen Institute in Washington, DC on the power of public-private partnerships to strengthen health systems globally.

 On June 22, 2018, AMP Health Management Partner, Kiribakka Tendo, was featured on a panel discussion on "Community Health Workers: The Line of First Defense" as part of the Aspen IDEAS Spotlight Health conference in Aspen, Colorado.
 He was joined by friends of AMP Health, Raj Panjabi, CEO, Last Mile Health and Josh Nesbit, Co-Founder and CEO, Medic Mobile for an important and fascinating conversation, moderated by Katie Drasser, Managing Director, Aspen Global Innovators Group.

 The Aspen Management Partnership for Health, or AMP Health, works with Ministries of Health in sub-Saharan Africa to scale up national networks of community health workers—lay people who have been trained to deliver the basic life-saving services Conteh describes—in an effort to reach the hundreds of millions of rural people around the world with little or no access to modern health care.
 Read more about AMP Health’s work in Sierra Leone from Aspen IDEAS Magazine.